Lone Tree Realtors

 Lone Tree also includes entertainment such as movie theaters, miniature golf, indoor skydiving and so much more.
 Learn more about the famed Lone Tree Entertainment District.

 Live events at the Lone Tree Arts Center range from exhibits to live shows and are always a good time for the family!

 Lone Tree’s Proximity to Denver

-Lone Tree is a quaint community located on the northern border of Douglas county close to the Denver Tech Center, at the intersection of C-470 and I-25.
-Although Lone Tree has the friendly atmosphere of a suburban community, it enjoys a central location just 20 miles south of the thriving metropolis of downtown Denver (about a 30 minute drive on I-25) providing residents with easy access to big-city offerings.
-Additionally, the Denver International Airport is an approximate 40-minute drive, the Denver Tech Center is approximately 15 minutes away and a jaunt to Colorado Springs takes about one hour by car.
+Lone Tree is a quaint community located on the northern border of Douglas county close to the Denver Tech Center.
+The city is at the intersection of C-470 and I-25.
+Although Lone Tree has the friendly atmosphere of a suburban community, it enjoys a central location just 20 miles south of the thriving metropolis of downtown Denver.
+The city is about a 30 minute drive on I-25, providing residents with easy access to big-city offerings.
+Additionally, the Denver International Airport is an approximate 40-minute drive.
+The Denver Tech Center is approximately 15 minutes away.
+And, a jaunt to Colorado Springs takes about one hour by car.
 Location to major highways and transportation systems are an key selling point for Lone Tree realtors to their clients.

 Population and Demographics

 Lone Tree is a suburban neighborhood with more than 13,000 residents.
 The population density is 1,274 and the median age is 38.6 years old.
 Per household, there are an average of 2.6 people and a median household income of $111,000.

 Clearly, the growing list of amenities in Lone Tree is endless.
 From beautiful homes and neighborhoods to a plethora of industry icons popping up left and right, this is a can’t beat city.
 Lone Tree offers the perfect balance between work and play.
 There’s no doubt that Lone Tree is poised to be one of the up-and-coming real estate hot spots near the Denver Metro area.